YourlocalJay/AIQLeads/docs/Architecture.md

 ## Overview

 Schema Monitoring in AIQLeads ensures the reliability, performance, and integrity of all schema validations and database interactions.
-It leverages advanced monitoring tools like Prometheus and Grafana to provide real-time metrics, actionable insights, and automated alerting mechanisms.
+It leverages advanced monitoring tools like **Prometheus**, **Grafana**, and **Alert Manager** to provide real-time metrics, actionable insights, and automated alerting mechanisms.

 ---

 ## Monitoring Infrastructure

+### Tools Used:
-- **Prometheus**: Tracks schema validation performance metrics.
+- **Prometheus**: Tracks schema validation performance and other key metrics.
-- **Grafana**: Visualizes real-time schema monitoring data.
+- **Grafana**: Provides real-time visualizations of schema monitoring data.
-- **Alert Manager**: Sends alerts for validation errors or performance degradation.
+- **Alert Manager**: Sends notifications for validation errors, version mismatches, and performance degradation.
+- **Redis**: Used for caching validation results and improving system performance.
+- **Elasticsearch**: Tracks logs and schema-related changes for historical analysis.
+- **PostGIS**: Enables geospatial query monitoring for location-based validations.

 ---

 ## Monitoring Flow

 ```mermaid
 flowchart TD
     A[API Request] --> B[Schema Validator]